Junior Edition's Values

 In 2017 we opened our bricks and mortar store in the heart of Brighton’s North Laine and since that time have not sent any waste to landfill.
 We use Paper Round to handle all of our waste which is either recycled or incinerated to generate energy.

 In 2019 we expanded into a warehouse space in Newhaven’s Enterprise Zone.
 Our unit is purpose-built and super-insulated reducing the need to heat or cool the premises and is manned by a talented team sourced and based locally.
 Both the warehouse in Newhaven and physical shop in Brighton use Valda to provide 100% renewable energy.

 Fair working conditions

-It is our aim, as soon as Spring/Summer 2022, to comfortably guarantee that everyone involved in the production of the products we sell at Junior Edition receives fair payment for normal working hours in safe working conditions.
+It is our aim in 2022 to comfortably guarantee that everyone involved in the production of the products we sell at Junior Edition receives fair payment for normal working hours in safe working conditions.

 Whilst at present a great number of our brands are certified Fairtrade (and we have the assurance of ethical practices from everyone that we work with), we are working hard with our suppliers to provide evidence and guarantees to help us build the provenance of our products and customer trust through complete transparency.

 Sustainable environmental practices